lsun20/rrr_kappa_replication/README.md

 We then execute `main_sipp_kappa.R`, which implements the Auto-DML estimator to estimate compliers' counterfactual outcome distribution.  `specifications_kappa.R' constructs the dictionary.
 To replicate the plot of the distribution estimates, execute `main_sipp_plot.R`.

-To replicate the empirical illustration of Auto-DML in the context of effect of childbearing on female labor supply, we obtain [data](https://economics.mit.edu/faculty/angrist/data1/data/angev98) and construct transformation of the covariates based the [replication files](https://economics.mit.edu/faculty/angrist/data1/data/angrist3) for
+To replicate the empirical illustration of Auto-DML in the context of effect of childbearing on female labor supply, we obtain [data](https://economics.mit.edu/faculty/angrist/data1/data/angev98) and construct transformation of the covariates based the [replication files](https://economics.mit.edu/faculty/angrist/data1/data/angrist3) for (see `m_d_806_extrapolate.do`)
 Angrist, J. D. and Fernández-Val, I.,(2013).
 ExtrapoLATE-ing: External validity and overidentification in the LATE framework.
 In Advances in Economics and Econometrics

-We then execute `main_AE98_kappa.R`, which implements the Auto-DML estimator to estimate compliers' covariate means and conducts the semi-parametric test on complier means.  `specifications_kappa_AE98.R' constructs the dictionary.
+We then execute `main_AE98_kappa.R`, which implements the Auto-DML estimator to estimate compliers' covariate means and conducts the semi-parametric test on complier means.  `specifications_kappa_AE98.R` constructs the dictionary.

 ## Authors and acknowledgment
 Rahul Singh, Liyang Sun